 Welcome to Barley Hill

-Welcome to our Foundation Stage class page.
-We believe your child’s first year at Barley Hill Primary School will be filled with fun, exploration and a starting point for lifelong learning.
-Every day the children will be busy exploring the indoor and outdoor areas, both of which provide fantastic opportunities to discover and learn.
+Welcome to the Foundation Stage page for Barley Hill Primary School.
+Here we believe that your child’s first year at school should be filled with fun and exploration and should provide a starting point for a love of lifelong learning.
+Every day the children at our school will have opportunities to explore the indoor and outdoor areas, both of which provide fantastic opportunities to discover and learn.
 Activities are carefully planned out and are taken from the children’s interests and these activities evolve throughout each week to ensure everyday offers enjoyment and challenge.

-On this page you will find useful pieces of information about our learning, including activity ideas which you can try at home as well as the themes we will be covering in our classes.
+On this page you will find useful pieces of information about our staff team, the structure of our day, our current learning focuses and also activiy ideas which you can try at home.

 Our school begins at 9am and finishes at 3pm.
-The children are encouraged to come into the classroom independently where they will find their named peg to hand their coats on, place their book bags in one of the named boxes and wash their hands.
-Lunch boxes and water bottles will be taken into the classroom and placed on the trolley.
+The children are encouraged to come into the classroom independently where they will find their named peg to hang their coats on, place their book bags in one of the named boxes and wash their hands.
+Any lunch boxes, snacks and water bottles will be taken into the classroom and placed on the trolley/bookcase.
+The children will access provision for a short while before coming to the carpet for register and to have a morning focus time.
 Throughout the day the children will take part in whole class or group teaching sessions including phonics, maths and literacy.
-They will also have plenty of opportunities to self-select activities in the classroom and the outdoor area.
-At home time your child will be dismissed from their classroom door.
+Initially these will be very short and will become longer as the year progresses.
+These inputs will always be age appropriate and will initially include singing sessions, practical maths activities and story times.
+The children will have plenty of opportunities throughout the day to self-select activities in the classroom and the outdoor area and we encourage the children to follow their own interests.
+As staff, we will be interacting with the children, developing their understanding and teaching key skills through the play that we are observing.
+At lunchtime the children will eat in their classrooms and will be served by the teaching staff before continuing to engage with the indoor and outdoor provision on offer.
+At home time your child will be dismissed from their classroom door which they enter through in the morning.
 We ask that you make yourself visible to the class teacher and your child.

 What your child will need